lox/pheasant/manual.md

  - MySQL 5.1+ / InnoDB
  - mysqli or mysqlnd extension

 Installing
 ----------

+**Option 1: Include the pre-built PHAR archive**

+Download the latest PHP archive of Pheasant and include that in your code.
+The internal class-loader will be automatically configured.

+{% highlight php %}
+<?php

+require_once('lib/pheasant.phar');

+{% endhighlight %}

+**Option 2: Using the built in class-loader**

 Pheasant complies to PSR-0 standards, which means you can use it with most classloaders simply by including the `pheasant\lib` directory in your `include_path`.
 Alternately, Pheasant comes with a classloader:

 {% highlight php %}
 <?php